-1) Although Laws 1996, Chapter 460, Article 1, established a different approach for privatized employees by creating expanded deferred annuitant eligibility within MSRS-General for privatized University of Minnesota Hospital employees, in 1997, for the privatizations of the Jackson Medical Center, the Melrose Hospital, the Pine Villa Nursing Home, and the Tracy

-Municipal Hospital and Clinic, the former members were left with subsequent pension coverage based on the discretion of the privatizing employer (Laws 1997, Chapter 241, Article 2, Sections 16, 17, 18, and 21), but the privatized employees at the University of Minnesota Academic Health Clinics were accorded the expanded deferred annuitant eligibility treatment (Laws 1997, Chapter 241, Article 7, Sections 2 and 3).

-- 2) In 1999, for the Glencoe Area Health Center, the Luverne Public Hospital, the Waconia-Ridgeview Medical Center, and Metro II, special expanded deferred annuitant eligibility within PERA-General was created (Laws 1999, Chapter 222, Article 1, Sections 1 to 8, and 10). - 3) In 2000, employees previously considered to be nonpublic of the Spring Lake Park Fire Department and of Indian tribal governments were made eligible for PERA-General or PERA-P&F coverage (Laws 2000, Chapter 461, Article 7, Sections 2, 3, and 6). - 4) Also in 2000, for the St. Paul Civic Center Authority, special expanded deferred annuitant eligibility treatment was extended to the privatized employees (Laws 2000, Chapter 461, Article 9). - 5) In 2001, enhanced disability benefit eligibility was added to the 1996/1999 enhanced deferred annuitant eligibility legislation for MSRS-General and PERA-General (First Special Session Laws 2001, Chapter 10, Article 9). - 6) In 2002, the Kanabec County Hospital was added to the 1999 PERA-General enhanced deferred annuitant eligibility provision (Laws 2002, Chapter 392, Article 5).
-Also in 2002, employees who are employed by the Minneapolis Asphalt Plant joint venture and who apparently do not meet the definition of "public employee" were included in Minneapolis Employees Retirement Fund (MERF) or PERA-General coverage (Laws 2002, Chapter 264). - 7) In 2003, employees of the Red Wing Environmental Learning Center, a nonprofit corporation long associated with the Red Wing School District, were permitted to be certified by the school district as its employees solely for pension coverage purposes (Laws 2003, First Special Session, Chapter 12, Article 4, Sections 2, 6, and 10). - 8) In 2004, Fair Oaks Lodge (Wadena), Kanabec Hospital, RenVilla Nursing Home, and the St. Peter Community Healthcare Center, were added to the PERA privatized employee chapter (Laws 2004, Chapter 267, Article 12, Sections 1 and 4). - 9) Also in 2004, employees of the Achieve Program, in Anoka County, or of the Government Training Office, who were employed by either entity on the day prior to privatization, remain as members of PERA-General following the privatization for employment with the successor organization (Laws 2004, Chapter 267, Article 12, Sections 2 and 3). - 10) In 2005, the Bridges Medical Services, the Hutchinson Area Health Care, and the Northfield Hospital were added to the PERA privatized employee chapter (Laws 2005, First Special Session, Chapter 8, Article 6, Sections 1 and 4). - 11) In 2007, the Lakefield Nursing Home, the Lakeview Nursing Home in Gaylord, and the Oakland Park Nursing Home were added to the PERA privatized employee chapter (Laws 2007, Chapter 134, Article 5, Section 1).
+- Although Laws 1996, Chapter 460, Article 1, established a different approach for privatized employees by creating expanded deferred annuitant eligibility within MSRS-General for privatized University of Minnesota Hospital employees, in 1997, for the privatizations of the Jackson Medical Center, the Melrose Hospital, the Pine Villa Nursing Home, and the Tracy Municipal Hospital and Clinic, the former members were left with subsequent pension coverage based on the discretion of the privatizing employer (Laws 1997, Ch.
+241, Art.
+2, Sec.
+16, 17, 18, and 21), but the privatized employees at the University of Minnesota Academic Health Clinics were accorded the expanded deferred annuitant eligibility treatment (Laws 1997, Ch.
+241, Art.
+7, Sec.
+2 and 3). - 2) In 1999, for the Glencoe Area Health Center, the Luverne Public Hospital, the Waconia-Ridgeview Medical Center, and Metro II, special expanded deferred annuitant eligibility within PERA-General was created (Laws 1999, Ch.
+222, Art.
+1, Sec.
+1 to 8, and 10). - 3) In 2000, employees previously considered to be nonpublic of the Spring Lake Park Fire Department and of Indian tribal governments were made eligible for PERA-General or PERA-P&F coverage (Laws 2000, Ch.
+461, Art.
+7, Sec.
+2, 3, and 6). - 4) Also in 2000, for the St. Paul Civic Center Authority, special expanded deferred annuitant eligibility treatment was extended to the privatized employees (Laws 2000, Ch.
+461, Art.
+9). - 5) In 2001, enhanced disability benefit eligibility was added to the 1996/1999 enhanced deferred annuitant eligibility legislation for MSRS-General and PERA-General (First Special Session Laws 2001, Ch.
+10, Art.
+9). - 6) In 2002, the Kanabec County Hospital was added to the 1999 PERA-General enhanced deferred annuitant eligibility provision (Laws 2002, Ch.
+392, Art.
+5).
+Also in 2002, employees who are employed by the Minneapolis Asphalt Plant joint venture and who apparently do not meet the definition of "public employee" were included in Minneapolis Employees Retirement Fund (MERF) or PERA-General coverage (Laws 2002, Ch.
+264). - 7) In 2003, employees of the Red Wing Environmental Learning Center, a nonprofit corporation long associated with the Red Wing School District, were permitted to be certified by the school district as its employees solely for pension coverage purposes (Laws 2003, First Special Session, Ch.
+12, Art.
+4, Sec.
+2, 6, and 10). - 8) In 2004, Fair Oaks Lodge (Wadena), Kanabec Hospital, RenVilla Nursing Home, and the St. Peter Community Healthcare Center, were added to the PERA privatized employee chapter (Laws 2004, Ch.
+267, Art.
+12, Sec.
+1 and 4). - 9) Also in 2004, employees of the Achieve Program, in Anoka County, or of the Government Training Office, who were employed by either entity on the day prior to privatization, remain as members of PERA-General following the privatization for employment with the successor organization (Laws 2004, Ch.
+267, Art.
+12, Sec.
+2 and 3).

+- 10) In 2005, the Bridges Medical Services, the Hutchinson Area Health Care, and the Northfield Hospital were added to the PERA privatized employee chapter (Laws 2005, First Special Session, Ch.
+8, Art.
+6, Sec.
+1 and 4). - 11) In 2007, the Lakefield Nursing Home, the Lakeview Nursing Home in Gaylord, and the Oakland Park Nursing Home were added to the PERA privatized employee chapter (Laws 2007, Ch.
+134, Art.
+5, Sec.
+1). - 12) In 2008, the Departments of Radiology and Radiation/Oncology in Rice Memorial Hospital in Willmar, and Worthington Regional Hospital were added to the privatization chapter, pending local approval (Laws 2008, Ch.
+349, Art.
+7).